mrkkrp/markkarpov.com/post/smart-constructors-that-cannot-fail.md

 (It's a pity we can't have proper theorems, but I'll leave that to Coq for now.)

-I could apply an `Axiom` with this:
+We could apply an `Axiom` with this:

 ```haskell
 applyAxiom